borgbackup/borg/docs/usage/notes.rst

 Example
 +++++++

-Imagine you have made some snapshots of logical volumes (LVs) you want to backup.
+Imagine you have made some snapshots of logical volumes (LVs) you want to back up.

 .. note::